alondraorn/DH150-UX/README.md

 [heuristic 7](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%207.png)

 #### Southwest
-To book a car rental, the user is directed from the app to the desktop website <br />
+To book a hotel or car rental, the user is directed from the app to the desktop website <br />
 There are multiple access points for the user to view their profile (profile icon, name, collapsible sidebar menu) creating ambiguity <br />

 Severity rating: 2 <br />
 Why: